tito-arch/BABC-2/content/posts/what-is-quantum-computing.md

-description = "Devices that perform quantum computations are known as quantum computers" image = "" tags = ["Quantum computers", "computers"] title = "What is quantum computing"
+description = "Devices that perform quantum computations are known as quantum computers" image = "" tags = ["Quantum computers", "computers"] title = "Exploring the World of Quantum Computing: A Beginner's Guide" [cover] alt = "" caption = ""
-[cover]
-alt = ""
-caption = ""